-- you're totally disabled for 14 out of the first 19 consecutive days of the waiting period - > you're at least partially disabled for the rest of the waiting period; and - > you are totally disabled at the end of the waiting period.
+- > you're totally disabled for 14 out of the first 19 consecutive days of the waiting period - you're at least partially disabled for the rest of the waiting period; and - you are totally disabled at the end of the waiting period.

-For insurance inside super, you must also meet the definition of temporary incapacity.
+For insurance inside super, you must also have satisfied the SIS definition of temporary incapacity before any benefits are payable.